 Staycation Ideas for Families

-Visiting a Farmer’s Market might sound strange, but trust me when I say that it can be a blast.
-We have a large market nearby that sets up on the weekends and is brimming with goodies.
-Every summer we have our annual trek to the market to get fresh produce, sample jams and jellies, try new food from the food trucks that show up, and explore the crafts and artwork that are on display.
-We make a day of it and it’s quickly become one of our favorite Staycation Destinations.
+A Farmer’s Market if it’s warm or a Christmas Tree Farm if it’s cold.
+Visiting a farm, on a random day, might sound strange, but trust me when I say that it can be a blast.
+We have a large farm nearby that sets up on the weekends for visitors.
+We pack lunches & make a day of it and it’s quickly become one of our favorite Staycation Destinations.

 If you live near a nature center or hiking trail like we do, make use of it for a staycation.
 Getting outside and enjoying the fresh air while exploring nature is not only fun, it’s also a great way to build memories.